thakurgaurav273/IonicPushNotificationsApp/README.md

 - Register for remote push notifications and VoIP pushes
 - Automatically handle APNS and VoIP push tokens
-- Support for CallKit incoming calls with video/audio option
+- Support for CallKit incoming calls with callAccept and callReject triggers
-- Call management: answer, end, hold, mute calls programmatically
 - Notification and CallKit event listeners in JavaScript
-- Handles app readiness and queues notifications when WebView is not ready
-- No manual AppDelegate code required for remote token registration (via method swizzling)

 ---

 ## Installation